sul-dlss-deprecated/taco/README.md

 ## Go Local Development Setup

 1. Install go (grab binary from here or use `brew install go` on Mac OSX).
 2. Setup your Go workspace (where your Go code, binaries, etc. are kept together.
-TO DO: add info on Go workspace FYI.):
+See some helpful documentation here on the Go concept of workspaces: https://github.com/alco/gostart#1-go-tool-is-only-compatible-with-code-that-resides-in-a-workspace.):
       ```bash
       $ mkdir -p ~/go
       $ export GOPATH=~/go